wottreng/go-json-web-server-api/README.md

 # go-json-web-server-api
 simple json data web server written in golang

+## TLDR
+a api server for sending and receiving json data

 ## Purpose
 * handle json data per 'topic'
   * topic argument is used to select data